 Provincetown, Mass.
 Engine No.6, circa 1950.
 This CJ-3A with a pump trailer was in service into the 1970's.
 Jim Fairweather found the excellent page of Provincetown FD history at CapeCodFD.com, which says the trailer may have been built by Maxim during WWII, and was probably 500 gpm.

 Rus Curtis spotted this CJ-3A still in service with Hill City Fire Department in South Dakota.
 Rus notes: "The HCFD said they've owned it since 1951.
 They used to use it for brush fires but use it now to run errands."
 See a rear view photo (80K JPEG) which shows the Jeep serving as a hose wagon.

-Judging from the number of survivors, Kronenburg B.V. in Wanroij, Netherlands, modified quite a few Willys CJ-3As for the fire service.
+Kronenburg BV modified some Willys CJ-3As for the fire service at their plant in Hedel, in central Netherlands.
 Rather than building a superstructure on the rear for hose storage, the Kronenburg approach was to add a rear bed extension.

 The Kronenburg Jeeps are also notable for their huge front pump platform.